 Why Food Matters for Breastfeeding

-Eating is so common, so everyday, that we often forget how important it really is.
+The food you choose to eat while breastfeeding can have a huge impact on the quality and quantity of breast milk you produce.
+But eating is so common, so everyday, that we often forget how important it really is.
+As moms, and especially new moms, our needs tend to get set aside as we take care of others and sometimes we forget to eat all together!
 What we eat and drink and when we eat or drink is the major determiner for how much we weigh, how healthy we are and how much energy we have.
 Food contributes to what diseases we get or avoid and how long we’ll live.
-Given all that, it’s not much of a surprise that the food we choose to eat while breastfeeding can have a huge impact on the quality and quantity of breast milk.
+Given all that, it’s not much of a surprise that one of the number one queries we get at Lactiful is “Tell Me About Food For Breastfeeding.”

 What Food For Breastfeeding Should You Avoid?